slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- J.P.
 Morgan*
 > *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
 -- Kevin Kelly*
-> *"The best investments are ’buy and forget.’"
+> *"The best investments are «buy and forget.»" (...)
-"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer."
+"Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer." (...)
-"The Memorial Day we remember our unrealized gains."
+"The Memorial Day we remember our unrealized gains." (...)
-"The two biggest investing mistakes are panic buying and panic selling."
+"The two biggest investing mistakes are panic buying and panic selling." (...)
 "I only believe in micro.
-I don’t believe in macro."
+I don’t believe in macro." (...)
-"A great reason to buy instead of renting is that you get to fire your landlord."
+"A great reason to buy instead of renting is that you get to fire your landlord." (...)
-"The larger the herd, the lower the returns."
+"The larger the herd, the lower the returns." (...)
 "All returns in life, weather in wealth, relationships or knowledge come from compound interest."
 -- Naval Ravikant*